cmcconnell1/suricata-container/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-## Build Success!
+## Build Success

-The container has been successfully built and tested!
+Both container variants have been successfully built and tested!
 Most common issues have been resolved in this version.

 ## Common Issues